-The Safe Climate Campaign is grateful to the Wallace Global Fund, the Oak Foundation, the Rockefeller Family Fund, and the Jewish Communal Fund for providing financial support.
+The Safe Climate Campaign is grateful to the 2032 Trust, Changing Horizons Fund of the Rockefeller Family Fund, Crow’s Nest Fund, Lillian S. Isaacson Philanthropic Fund of the Jewish Communal Fund, Tortuga Foundation, Better World Fund and Moxie Foundation for providing financial support.

 Dan Becker, Director

-As head of Sierra Club’s Global Warming and Energy Program and then as the Safe Climate Campaign’s director, Dan Becker developed the strategy and led the fight for the biggest single step any nation has taken to fight global warming: The Obama administration’s ground-breaking program that has begun to cut in half emissions from cars, SUVs and pickup trucks.
+As head of Sierra Club’s Global Warming and Energy Program and then as the director of the Safe Climate Campaign, and later the Safe Climate Transport Campaign, Dan Becker developed the strategy and led the fight for the biggest single step any nation has taken to fight global warming: The Obama administration’s ground-breaking program that has begun to cut in half emissions from cars, SUVs and pickup trucks.
 Over the 23-year fight, Dan engineered path-setting measures that paved the way for the administration’s tough standards.
 He assembled coalitions that led to crucial victories in Congress, designed and helped win passage in California of the nation’s first law attacking global warming pollution from cars, and co-founded the BlueGreen Alliance, the leading labor/environmental coalition that brought key unions into the fight against global warming.
 The pioneering campaign won a crucial victory against global warming: U.S. government rules that will deliver a new-car fleet in 2025 that averages 54.5 miles per gallon, cut oil use by 12 billion barrels, save consumers $1.7 trillion at the pump and keep 6 billion metric tons of carbon dioxide out of the atmosphere.
 No country has taken a bigger step to cut carbon dioxide pollution.

 These critical mileage-and-emissions standards are under attack by the auto industry.
 Even the best rules are no better than the government’s readiness to enforce them and the industry’s willingness to comply.
 In the new fight to preserve and protect the standards, Dan is watchdogging both, working behind-the-scenes with decision-makers and marshalling public pressure to prevent automakers from undercutting the rules.
 Much work remains.
 Without a strong monitor, there is no guarantee the standards will deliver the emissions reductions they promise.
 Dan has also begun working with a coalition to develop a new campaign to cut America’s oil use in half, adapting the strategy and tactics that brought the auto industry to heel for use against Big Oil in the next climate battle.